tomyteeee/Smart-Ledbar-System/README.md

 ## Features

-- **Color Selection:** Choose from a wide range of colors to light up your LED bar.
+- **Color Selection:** Choose from a wide range of colors to light up your ledbar.
 - **Lighting Effects:** Apply various effects like flashing, fading, and color cycling.
 - **Moments:** Save and recall custom lighting configurations and sequences.
-- **Bluetooth Control:** Communicates with the LED bar through the HC-06 Bluetooth module.
+- **Bluetooth Control:** Communicates with the ledbar through the HC-06 Bluetooth module.
 - **Real-time Commands:** Sends commands instantly for responsive lighting control.

 ## How It Works